Quarter and YTD returns not annualized. Lifetime performance is not examined.

 1 Results are presented net of actual fees until December 31, 2005; from January 1, 2006 through the present, net composite results are presented net of highest fee.

-2 The information provided is supplemental and complements the MAP US Multi-Cap Value Composite presentation.
+2 The information provided is supplemental and complements the MAP US Multi-Cap Value Composite Annual Disclosure Presentation.
 3 Descriptive statistics derived from holdings based on the aggregate of individual portfolios in the composite.
 Holdings of individual client portfolios in the composite may differ, sometimes significantly, from those shown.
 4 Based on the annualized quarterly returns of the US Multi-Cap Value Composite compared to the annualized quarterly total returns of the MSCI USA Index since inception.
-5 Based on the cumulative performance for the MSCI USA Index’s 54 positive quarters and 20 negative quarters between January 1, 2003 and June 30, 2020.
+5 Based on the cumulative performance for the MSCI USA Index's 55 positive quarters and 20 negative quarters between January 1, 2003 and September 30, 2020.

 All investments are subject to risk, including the loss of principal.